egorovandreyrm/pcap-remote/README.md

+### NOTE: CURRENTLY, THE JNI PART THAT DOES ALL THE RE-ROUTING AND MITM FUNCTIONALITY IS NOT OPEN-SOURCE.
+IT WOULD BE IN A COUPLE OF MONTHS.

 PCAP Remote is a non-root network sniffer app that allows you to debug and analyze Android traffic on your desktop PC using the app's built-in SSH server, which is useful and often a must when developing mobile applications that use complex/custom network protocols.
 The traffic is captured using an Android OS feature called VpnService.